lrrrs/nd2d/README.md

 - Fast bitmap fonts
 - Distortable 2D grid for wave / ripple effects
 - Texturerenderer for post process effects
-- Extendable material system that makes it easy to write own effects and shaders with PixelBender3D or AGAL
+- Extendable material system, that makes it easy to write own effects and shaders with PixelBender3D or AGAL
 - Device loss is handled by the framework automatically, you don't have to care about this.

 [Check out the WIKI for more details](https://github.com/nulldesign/nd2d/wiki)

 # Changelog:

+2012-01-20

+- RENAMED: backGroundColor to backgroundColor in Scene2D
+- ADDED: setFrameByName() for Sprite2D
+- ADDED: usePixelPerfectHitTest in Sprite2D
+- ADDED stopCurrentAnimation() in ASpriteSheetBase

 2012-01-13